Zamboanga Peninsula: Cities

-Isabela was the southernmost outpost of the Spanish in the Philippines until the fall of Jolo in 1878.
-It hosted Catholic residents since 1637, and a Spanish Fort (destroyed in World War II) since 1848, It also was the primary naval base of the Spanish in Mindanao until 1899.
-Named after Queen Isabella II, the city is the southernmost predominantly Christian enclave of the Philippines, and serves as an entry point for trade and commerce of Basilan island.

-Dapitan is also known as the "Shrine City in the Philippines" because it was the place where José Rizal, the National Hero, was exiled.
+Dapitan is one of the two cities of Zamboanga del Norte.
+Known as the "Shrine City in the Philippines", this was where José Rizal, the national hero of the country, was exiled.
 It is also known for the old St. James Parish and the beach resort of Dakak.

 Dipolog, capital of Zamboanga del Norte, is known for their abundance of orchids, thus it is called "Orchid City of the South" or "Orchid City".
 They have their nature spots and historical spots, such as Dipolog Cathedral, Dipolog Boulevard, Cogon Park, Japanese Park, Plaza Magsaysay, the Sungkilaw Falls, and the 3,003 steps to Linabo Peak.

+Isabela is a component city of the province of Basilan.
+Until 2017, it was the capital of the said province, since then, Basilan's government was moved to Lamitan.
+Isabela continues to be under the jurisdiction of Basilan for the administration of provincially devolved services and functions, but for regional and statistics purposes, the city is part of Zamboanga Peninsula, in contrast to the rest of Basilan which is under BARMM.
+Named after Queen Isabella II, Isabela was the southernmost outpost of the Spanish Empire in the Philippines until the fall of Jolo in 1878.
+It hosted a Spanish fort (later destroyed in World War II) since 1848, and was the primary naval base of the Spanish in Mindanao until 1899.
+The city serves as an entry point for trade and commerce of Basilan island.

-Pagadian is known as the "Little Hong Kong of the South" because of its topographical feature that is reminiscent of Hong Kong.
+Pagadian is the capital of Zamboanga del Sur, as well as the region's administrative center.
+The city is known as the "Little Hong Kong of the South" because of its topographical feature that is reminiscent of Hong Kong.
 It also has an affluent Chinese community that officially celebrates the Chinese Lunar New Year.

-Zamboanga City is the only Independent, chartered city and highly urbanized city in the region.
+Zamboanga City is the only highly urbanized city in the region.
+Geographically located at the southwestern tip of the peninsula, the city continues to be the economic and industrial center of the region, generating more than half of its economy.
 The city is the lone member of BIMP-EAGA in the Zamboanga Peninsula.
-Zamboanga City generates more than half of the economy of the region.
 It also has the largest airport and seaport and the city in the region with most investors.
+Zamboanga City is commonly grouped with the province Zamboanga del Sur, although independent from it.